Azure/azure-osconfig/src/tests/universal-nrp-e2e/README.md

         -p policy-package.zip:  The Azure Policy Package to test

-        -c resource-count:      The number of resources to validate, tests will fail if this doesn't match (Default: 0)

         -r remediate-flag:      When the flag is enabled, performs remediation on the Policy Package (Default: No remediation performed)

         -g generalize-flag:     Generalize the current machine for tests.
 Performs the following: